vmwarecode/dynamictypes-vCenterDrsRules.package/README.md

 Requirements:
-Running Instance of vRealize Automation 8.x vRealize Orchestrator with the vSphere Plugin configured with vCenter Endpoints that you wish to manage the Cluster DRS Rules
+1. Running Instance of vRealize Automation 8.x
+2. vRealize Orchestrator with the vSphere Plugin configured with vCenter Endpoints that you wish to manage the Cluster DRS Rules
+3. vRealize Orchestrator with the vRA Plugin configured with vRA Endpoint that you wish to create the Custom Resource on

 ________________________________________
 Content: